tywalch/electrodb/README.md

 new Service("service_name", {client, table});
 ```

 # Coming Soon
-- Additional query options like `limit`, `pages`, `attributes`, `sort` and more for easier querying.
 - Default query options defined on the `model` to give more general control of interactions with the Entity.
-- ConditionalExpressions for create/update/delete
 - Append/Add/Subtract/Remove updates capabilities
 - Complex attributes (list, map, set)